-The 2011 Technical Panel appointed by the Advisory Board recommended an increase in life expectancy at birth that was consistent with generally larger rates of mortality reduction than those assumed under the 2011 Trustees Report.
+The 2011 Technical Panel recommended an increase in life expectancy at birth that was consistent with generally larger rates of mortality reduction than those assumed under the 2011 Trustees Report.
 Their recommendation was for reductions in mortality that would result in a life expectancy at birth of 88.7 in 2085.
 This is consistent with having an annual 1.26 percent reduction in death rates for all ages and both sexes.
 This is a large increase over the recommendation of the 2007 Technical Panel.

-The 2007 Technical Panel appointed by the Advisory Board recommended generally larger rates of decline than those assumed under the 2007 Trustees Report.
+The 2007 Technical Panel recommended generally larger rates of decline than those assumed under the 2007 Trustees Report.
 Their recommendation was for an assumption of 1.0 percent annual reduction in death rates for all ages and both sexes.
 Their recommendation was based on the average rate of reduction in the total population (all ages combined) observed for the period 1953-2003.